 National War Memorial, War memorial in North Terrace, Adelaide, Australia

-Bronze panels on the walls display detailed battle maps and scenes from military campaigns across different continents and oceans.
-These depictions tell stories of conflicts in distant parts of the world.
+Bronze panels mounted on the walls display detailed battle maps and scenes from military campaigns fought across several continents and oceans.
+Some of the campaigns shown took place far from the Pacific, in regions that many visitors would not immediately associate with Australian military history.

 The community of curious travelers